fogg-lab/characterizing-ecm-transcriptome-of-endometriosis/README.md

 - limma
 - yaml
 - ggrepel

+Some of the listed R packages may require additional system dependencies.

 If you have R set up to install packages system-wide (rather than to a personal user library), you can either run the install script as admin/superuser, or manually install the packages listed above.